angular/angular/aio/content/guide/deployment.md

     </code-example>

-1. Build your project using the Github project name, with the Angular CLI command [`ng build`](cli/build) and the following options, where `your_project_name` is the name of the project that you gave the GitHub repository in step 1.
+1. Build your project using the GitHub project name, with the Angular CLI command [`ng build`](cli/build) and the following options, where `your_project_name` is the name of the project that you gave the GitHub repository in step 1.

     Be sure to include the slashes on either side of your project name as in `/your_project_name/`.